English (ENG)

 ENG 272.
 English Literature to 1660.
 (3)

-Introduction to British English Literature and culture from the beginning to 1660, with attention to multiple historical, social, religious, philosophical and political contexts.
+Introduction to English Literature and culture from the beginning to 1660, with attention to multiple historical, social, religious, philosophical and political contexts.
 IIB.
 PA-3B.
 CAS-B-LIT.

 ENG 273.
 English Literature 1660-1900.
 (3)